 If you are 24 or younger you will be required to complete a Driver’s Safety Course as a condition of your deferral if you received a citation for a moving violation.

-If you are eligible, you may sign up for deferred disposition by sending the following two items to the court or appearing at the court on or before your appearance date or sending request via email to email@example.com .
+If you are eligible, you may sign up for deferred disposition by sending the following two items to the court on or before your appearance date or sending request via email to email@example.com .
 Please call the court for the deferred fee on your violation.

 - The Deferred Disposition Affidavit Form